blahcat/blahcat.github.io/content/2017-06-25-qemu-images-to-play-with.md

 A few weeks back, I came across  [@Fox0x01](https://twitter.com/Fox0x01){:target="_blank" class="fa fa-twitter"} [tutorial](https://azeria-labs.com/writing-arm-assembly-part-1/){:target="_blank"} to get started with learning debugging and exploitation techniques on ARM.
 If you haven't checked it out, make sure you add this on your to-read list.

-I have been initially developping [`gef`](https://github.com/hugsy/gef.git) for the same reason, to learn more about non-x86 architectures.
+I have been initially developing [`gef`](https://github.com/hugsy/gef.git) for the same reason, to learn more about non-x86 architectures.
 So in the same spirit of openness that Azeria has shown, I am releasing a few Qemu virtual machines to start immediately playing with ARM, MIPS, PowerPC and AARCH64 architectures!

 All you need is [Qemu](http://www.qemu.org).
 Then download the link to your image, and unzip the archive.